wwh0411/KnowledgeSG/README.md

+# KnowledgeSG: Privacy-Preserving Synthetic Text Generation With Knowledge Distillation From Server
-This is the official repository for the EMNLP 2024 paper "KnowledgeSG: Privacy-Preserving Synthetic Text Generation With Knowledge Distillation From Server"
+This is the official repository for the EMNLP 2024 main conference paper "KnowledgeSG: Privacy-Preserving Synthetic Text Generation With Knowledge Distillation From Server".
+More code and illustration about the training, evaluation and visualization we used following previous works are on the way!
 ## Basic Usage
 Process and sample a huggingface dataset
 ```